apache/phoenix-site/site/source/src/site/markdown/tuning.md

 parameters for <a href="http://phoenix.apache.org/update_statistics.html">statistics collection</a>.
 Each
 chunk of data between guideposts will be run in parallel in a separate scan to improve query performance.
 The chunk size is determined by the server-side <code>phoenix.stats.guidepost.width</code> or
 <code>phoenix.stats.guidepost.per.region</code> configuration parameters.
-Note that at a minimum, separate
+As the size of the chunks decrease,
-scans will be run for each table region.
+you'll want to increase <code>phoenix.query.queueSize</code> as more work will be queued in that case.
+Note that at a minimum, separate scans will be run for each table region.
 Beyond the statistics collection configuration parameters, the client-side <code>phoenix.query.threadPoolSize</code> and <code>phoenix.query.queueSize</code> parameters and the server-side <code>hbase.regionserver.handler.count</code> parameter have an impact on performance.</p>